beaumanvienna/jarvis/JC_Workflow_Specification.md

      - Each `file_output` has a modification time newer than or equal to every `file_input` and all upstream outputs from `depends_on` tasks.
    - If any `file_output` is missing, or any `file_input` or upstream output is newer, the task is considered stale and MUST run.
    - If `file_inputs` or `file_outputs` are omitted, the engine MUST assume the task is not up to date and SHOULD run it whenever its dependencies are satisfied.
+   - If a task is skipped as “up to date”, the runtime SHOULD treat it as successful and its `file_outputs` MUST be considered available to downstream tasks (for both readiness and freshness comparisons).

 3. Per-item mode
    - For `mode: "per_item"` tasks, the same freshness rules apply per item.